Hic et Nunc

 Anamorphosis with spherical mirror

 Ø cm 15

-[…] Using a mirror tends to reinforce the link between the point of view and the perspective of a representation.
+[…] Using a mirror tends to strengthen the bond that links the viewing point with the perspective representation.

-It is the same observer who remains captured within the anamorphic game, through his own reflected image.
+It is the observer himself who remains captured in the anamorphic trick, through his reflected image.

-For example, the distorted images surrounding the mirror, when reflected in it, create the illusion of an open window through which the observer sees his double looking towards him.
-In the work Hic et nunc, the clock face is the reflection of an irregular and undulating ribbon that surrounds the circular mirror.
+In the work Hic et nunc, the clock face is the reflection of an irregular and undulating ribbon that surrounds the spherical mirror.
 Only from a certain point of view can we read the time correctly; moving away from that point will give rise to different interpretations, in a metaphor that connects time and space. […]*

 *(Introduction to the Catalog “Exposition du 01 au 31 mars 2015 Galerie BOA | Paris”)